-Betcha By Godly, Wow is my favorite to perform.
+Betcha By Golly, Wow is my favorite to perform.
 At the time, I felt that way about my wife before I recorded all these other hits.
 I still enjoy singing that song every night.

 What advice do you have for new artists within the industry?

 Learn your craft.
 You must learn how to read and play music.
 If you are a vocalist, I would recommend that you also become a musician.
 Also, learn how to count your own money.
 I started in the music business when I was about 18 or 19 years old.
 I knew that it was vital that whatever type of music performed, I had to understand the business aspects of this industry and know my craft.
-New artist should also learn to appreciate and respect their fans.
+The new artist should also learn to appreciate and respect their fans.
 I often thank my fans during my performance for buying our records over the years because without them we would not have been so successful.

 Your show appears to be on point, how do you maintain such precision?